rcdilorenzo/chord-pro-gen/README.md

 #### Repository Method
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. For Mac: Run start-chart-generator.sh.
+3. For Mac: Run build-chart-generator.sh.
-   For Windows: Run start-chart-generator.bat.
+   For Windows: Run build-chart-generator.bat.

 #### Zip Folder Method
 1. Download the zip file for the latest release.